 - Hands on technical assistance to managers and staff on revising different administrative and enforcement processes;

-- Analysis and support on enforcement issues and problems within different divisions within the agency;
+- Analysis and support on enforcement issues within different agency divisions;

-- Ongoing support as the agency and partners implement strategic enforcement.
+- Ongoing support as the agency implements strategic enforcement.

 Strategic Enforcement Kick-off Training for Managers - February 25-26, 2020

-Earlier this year, 70 managers at the New Jersey Department of Labor (NJ DOL) participated in a two-day training on utilizing the Strategic Enforcement paradigm.
+In early 2020, 70 managers at the New Jersey Department of Labor (NJ-DOL) participated in a two-day training on utilizing the Strategic Enforcement paradigm.